weaveVM/wvm-data-retriever/README.md

 </p>

 ## About
-WeaveVM Data Retriever (`wvm://`) is a WeaveVM data retrieving protocol.
-It mainly use WeaveVM DA layer and Arweave permanent storage both access to retrieve a WeaveVM transaction data.
+WeaveVM Data Retriever (`wvm://`) is a protocol for retrieving data from WeaveVM network.
+It leverages the WeaveVM DA layer and Arweave's permanent storage to access and retrieve WeaveVM transaction data through both networks.

 ## Build & Run